BackEndByAlex/salaryscope-api/ROUTE_MAP.md

 2. Creates the Express web server
 3. Starts Apollo Server (the GraphQL engine)
 4. Applies middleware in order:
-   - **Helmet** — sets HTTP security headers on every response (X-Content-Type-Options, X-Frame-Options, HSTS, Referrer-Policy, etc.).
+   - **Helmet** — sets HTTP security headers on every response.
 CSP is disabled because Apollo Sandbox uses inline scripts.
    - **CORS** — only allows requests from origins listed in the `ALLOWED_ORIGINS` environment variable.
 Requests with no `Origin` header (Postman, curl, server-to-server calls) are always allowed.
    - **JSON body parser** — reads the request body as JSON, capped at 100 KB to prevent oversized payloads from reaching the application.
    - **Global rate limiter** — limits every IP to 200 requests per 15 minutes across all routes.